-SOC 311 Social Science Research Methods I
+SOC 311 Social Science Research I: Quantitative Methods Credit, 3 sem. hrs.

 A survey of quantitative research methods, data analysis procedures and program evaluation and policy analysis related to the macro or international, national, community and organization levels of society.
 The interdependency of research and theory is emphasized.
 A quantitative research project will be designed, conducted and reported.
 Cross-listed with PLS 311.